Video and Audio

 Re-using existing materials

-Before recording or commissioning new videos, always check if there are suitable resources available to re-use.
+Before recording or commissioning new videos, always check if there are suitable resources available elsewhere to re-use.
 There are many websites that offer resources under free or educational licences, and the University Library subscribes to a variety of excellent video services:

 - Film and Images (including Box of Broadcasts and IPTV) – Library Site